 What is no-code development?

 No-code development tools let you create software without writing code.
-It allows anyone to quickly create apps by using interactive tools.

 The App Installer

-The app installer consists of 2 steps.
+The app installer takes you through 2 steps.

 Step 2: Customize the app’s name, label, description, and launch button